stef-levesque/vscode-perforce/README.md

 Remember that VS Code's settings operate in a hierarchy of `user` and `workspace`.
 These can be placed in the `settings.json` for your workspace, or in your user level settings.

 For example, If you set your `perforce.client` in the `user` level of the hierarchy, it will override the perforce client in **all** of your VS Code workspaces / windows - this may be undesirable.
-If you override the client, you **cannot** then create a P4CONFIG file that uses a different client, because it will run all commands using the manual override.
+If you override the client, you **cannot** then create a P4CONFIG file that uses a different client, and if you open files from a different perforce client, you will **not** be able to run perforce operations on them, because it will run all commands using the manual override.

 If you always connect to one server and host, You could set `perforce.user` and `perforce.port` at the `user` level, and then apply the `perforce.client` setting in each workspace.